French submarine Pégase (Q156): 1932–1939

 Pégase and her sister ship Monge departed Toulon, France, on 16 December 1936 bound for French Indochina in Southeast Asia, which they reached in January 1937.
 Their deployment there ended in March 1937, when they got underway for Toulon, where they arrived on 15 May 1937.

 World War II

 French Navy

 At the start of World War II in September 1939, Pégase was assigned to the 5th Submarine Division in the 3rd Submarine Squadron, 1st Flotilla, 2nd Squadron, based at Toulon.
 Her sister ships L'Espoir and Monge made up the rest of the division.

 The Battle of France began on 10 May 1940 when German ground forces advanced into France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 Pégase and Monge departed Toulon on 11 June and patrolled in the Mediterranean Sea south and southeast of Malta until 20 June 1940 to search for convoys making the passage between Italy and Tripolitania.
-The Battle of France ended in France's defeat and an armistice with Germany and Italy that went into effect on 25 June 1940.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.